rumashie/CSCI-499/README.md

 ### Bergen

-### Running the code npm install -g create-react-app
+### Running the code
+- npm install -g create-react-app
 - npx create-react-app my-react-app
 - cd my-react-app
 - npm start

+-weather.py Added weather function to chatgpt.py.
+Must enter city name in order to get data.
 - login.css Login Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online as I don't have access to it nor code base) Will be updated shortly.
 - login.html
 - signup.html Sign Up Page Needs to be hooked up to DB (DB is on Massiel local, needs to be hosted online)